 - Endeavour to speak clearly, correctly and in full sentences.

 - Walk calmly and quietly around the building; do not have inappropriate physical contact with other students.

-- Respect the building – never drop or leave litter.
+- Respect the building; never drop or leave litter.

 What happens if students do not meet our expectations?

-We make every effort to ensure that the learning environment meets the needs of all our students, taking into account their individual needs and circumstances.
-However, if we consider that a student’s behaviour at school or in the community is unacceptable the Head of School reserves the right to exclude students either internally or externally from the school.
+We make every effort to ensure that the learning environment meets the needs of all of our students, taking into account their individual needs and circumstances.
+However, if we consider that a student’s behaviour at school or in the community is unacceptable then the Head of School reserves the right to exclude students either internally or externally from the school.